schani/icfp-2014/lisp/README.md

 position, because there remains work to be done after the call has finished, namely the multiplication.

+## Includes

+Files can include other files on the toplevel, like so:

+    (include "other-file.lisp")

 # Extensions

 Maybe we'll implement this later.